LeighCurran/AuroraPlus/readme.md

 Connect to Aurora+ API:
 AuroraPlus = api("user.name@outlook.com", "password")

-Get information about your current account:
+TO get information about your current account use the following:
 AuroraPlus.getcurrent()

 getcurrent gets the following data: